-A: The Board of Directors (the "Board of Directors") of Fortinet, Inc. ("Fortinet," "we," "us" or "our") is providing these proxy materials to you in connection with the solicitation of proxies for use at Fortinet's 2021 Annual Meeting of Stockholders (the "2021 Annual Meeting"), to be held on Friday, June 18, 2021 at 10:00 a.m.
+A: The Board of Directors (the "Board of Directors") of Fortinet, Inc. ("Fortinet," "we," "us" or "our") is providing these proxy materials to you in connection with the solicitation of proxies for use at Fortinet's 2022 Annual Meeting of Stockholders (the "2022 Annual Meeting"), to be held on Friday, June 17, 2022 at 10:00 a.m.
 Pacific time, and at any adjournment or postponement thereof, for the purpose of considering and acting upon the matters set forth in this proxy statement.

-We expect to mail the Notice of Internet Availability of Proxy Materials (the "Notice") on or about May 4, 2021.
-Copies of our proxy materials and 2020 Annual Report are available at www.edocumentview.com/FTNT.
+We expect to mail the Notice of Internet Availability of Proxy Materials (the "Notice") on or about May 4, 2022.
+Copies of our proxy materials and 2021 Annual Report are available at www.edocumentview.com/FTNT.

-Due to the public health risk of the COVID-19 pandemic and to support the health and well-being of our stockholders and other meeting participants, the 2021 Annual Meeting will be held in a virtual-only format.
-You will not be able to attend the 2021 Annual Meeting in person.
+Due to the public health risk of the COVID-19 pandemic and to support the health and well-being of our stockholders and other meeting participants, the 2022 Annual Meeting will be held in a virtual-only format.
+We believe that hosting a virtual meeting will allow for greater stockholder attendance and participation from any location around the world.
+The virtual-only approach also lowers costs and aligns with our broader sustainability goals.
+You will not be able to attend the 2022 Annual Meeting in person.